 icon at the bottom of the "Study Guide" page.
 This will allow each panel to be opened with Microsoft Word, or a compatible word processor.
 Make any changes you desire, and then save the material to your computer in the format of your choice.

-Don't forget to take an occasional break to check out the "After Hours", "Links", and "Photo Gallery" tabs, or learn the history of the MD-11 by clicking on the "History" tab.
+Don't forget to take an occasional break to check out the "After Hours", "Links", and "Photo Gallery" tabs.